54th Reconnaissance Battalion (Ukraine)

-The 54th Separate Reconnaissance Battalion (MUNA2076) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command North and has seen combat during both the War in Donbass and the Russian Invasion of Ukraine, performing reconnaissance and combat operations throughout the entire front.
+The 54th Separate Reconnaissance Battalion (MUNA2076) is a battalion of the Ukrainian ground forces acting as an independent unit subordinated directly to the Operational Command North and has seen combat during both the War in Donbass and the Russo-Ukrainian war, performing reconnaissance and combat operations throughout the entire front.

 History

 In 1992, the 54th Separate Guards Reconnaissance Prut-Pomeranian Battalion of the Soviet Armed Forces was subordinated to the Ministry of Defense of Ukraine following the Dissolution of the Soviet Union.
 The personnel of the battalion swore allegiance to the Ukrainian people.
 Since 1992, the battalion's personnel have been actively participating in peacekeeping operations in the Balkans, Africa, and the Middle East.